An adaptation of Chris Stewart's original. It's a great "fish-catching" pattern!

 "Jim.
 I am extremely pleased with my entire 1st order, especially the Killer Buggers which are by far the absolute GOLD STANDARD of any I've seen anywhere.
 Accordingly I have just placed a rather large order for more Killer Buggers so I don't run out soon."
 John in Pennsylvania

-A killer bugger in Black Shetland Wool, plain with a Black Marabou Tail.
-Also available as a bright version with a Red, Brown and Black color combination & Just a touch of Mylar Flash.
-I brush the body which brings out some fuzzy long fibers creating a buggy look.
+A killer bugger in Black or Olive Shetland Wool, plain with a Marabou Tail.
+I brush the body which brings out some fuzzy long fibers creating a buggy (broken-in) look.
 A super durable, last nearly forever design.

-Copper weighted on sizes #12 x-long hook.
+Copper weighted in sizes #12 x-long hook (Tungsten beadhead also available).
 Imitates a stone fly or other large nymph & a dark baitfish.
-I'm not a one fly guy, but if I was... this in several colors just might be it.
-I routinely use a black one with brown hen hackle tied in "Jun" or normal wet fly style.
+I'm not a one fly guy, but if I was... this just might be it.
+I often use gold beadheads with black or olive flies; sometimes silver with black.
+Or just black.
+But am happy to take requests.

-I think brighter is better for most trout, bass and panfish, but there are times when a plain black or black & brown will do the job best, especially with large brown trout, which are often very persnickety.
+There are times when a plain black will do the job best, especially with large brown trout.

-Many special order options are available as needed.
-For example a black, olive or brown wool with similar color marabou creates a reasonable Stonefly , tiny crayfish, sculpin & large slow-water Mayflies.
+For example a olive wool with similar color marabou creates a reasonable tiny crayfish, sculpin & large slow-water Mayfly.
 A gray/brown combo creates a Hellgramite.
 Drift these around rocks in pocket water, upstream or down.
+(Hellgrammite Dobsonfly Larva Order: Megaloptera, Family: Corydalidae)

 A good way to fish these under an overgrown or brushy conditions, is downstream through broken water where you are not easily seen.
 Wearing subdued clothing is a must for any downstream fishing.
 On-stream, wipe your fly in the algae to pick up some stream scent & hide yours.
 Keep low & walk carefully.
 Try to keep a dark tree or brush background behind you.

-This fly may have had the most evolution of any in my store.
-The plain ones work best for me on a tiny (size #16) unweighted hook, tied sparse - super for low water conditions.
-(Traditionally tied).
+The plain ones often seem to work best for me on a tiny (size #16) unweighted hook, tied sparse - super for low water conditions.

-I tie killer buggers differently with a sparse tapered tail, and slim body compared to a Wooly Bugger, as they are intended to represent many forms of aquatic life other than leeches.
+I tie killer buggers differently compared to a Wooly Bugger, with a sparse tapered tail and slim body, as they are intended to represent many forms of aquatic life other than leeches (as a Whooly Bugger would).
 Even the addition of a full-body palmered hackle would be too much.
 They really kind of fish a lot like a nymph, with a bit of a polywog look.

 A customer favorite here & best performer.
 Weighs 1/4 gram.
 Sold as three flies.